 Closing a limited company and starting a new one

 There are some anti-avoidance rules to be aware of when you close a company down.
 If you are liquidating a company (UK), we cover these in more detail within our article on `Entrepreneur’s Relief’.

 Appointing a Liquidator (for either a solvent or insolvent liquidation)

 Liquidating a Limited Company – Members’ Voluntary Liquidation (“MVL”) (Solvent)

 Reasons for an MVL

-An MVL is a procedure used when closing a solvent limited company.
+An MVL is a procedure which a director can use when closing a solvent limited company.
 Shareholders may choose an MVL for one of many reasons: